 African Novels and History

 An introduction to the intellectual and cultural history of Sub-Saharan Africa and the experiences of African people in the 20th century specifically through novels.
 Emphasis on historical theory and research methods.
 African novels are used as sources of information to deepen understanding of African history.
-Offered Spring.
+Offered Occasionally.

 HIS 388 Cr.3